zhongqi1112/Conway-Game-of-Life/README.md

 - A live cell with more than three live neighbors will die.
 - A dead cell with exactly three live neighbors will become a live cell.

-The “neighbors” of cell are the adjacent and diagonal cells.
+The **neighbors** of cell are the adjacent and diagonal cells.
+> total neighbors number of one cell is 8.

 ## GUI

 ### Menu

 - `START`: Start the game
 - `STOP`: Pause the game
 - `ADD CELLS`: Rondom add 50 cells into the world